zhpinkman/LLMs-effect-on-linguistic-diversity/README.md

   - **`Transformer_models/`** – Implements the Longformer model, used as a Transformer model, complementary to the other classifiers used in Study 3.

+Refer to `environment.yml` for the required Python packages and their versions.

 ---
 For any questions or access to the additional files that have been added to gitignore due to their large size, please contact the authors of the paper.